mbm149/Doc-/README.md

-# Setups to remote in a Linux VirtualBox VM from your local VS Code
+# Setup to remote in a Linux VirtualBox VM from your local VS Code